 Music is a powerful medium.
 It can raise spirits, it can move people to tears and it can evoke deep and lasting emotions.
 Music has always played an important part in the worship at St. Columba’s.
 Hymns give people the opportunity to praise God in a way that, as we get older, rarely happens – simply by singing.
-Over the years our music has taken many forms from children’s choirs, concerts, musicals and our stalwart Senior Choir under the more than capable hands of our Organist and Choirmaster, Eric Christie who in 2013, we are delighted to say, celebrated 50 years as our organist.
+Over the years our music has taken many forms from children’s choirs, concerts, musicals and our stalwart Senior Choir under the more than capable hands of our Organist and Choirmaster, Eric Christie who at the end of 2023 took the hard decision to step down as our organist after 60 years.

 The Choir has supported the Anthony Nolan Trust by way of Sponsored Sings raising over £2,500 over the past few years and will continue to support them.